-- My first professional vintage pinup photoshoot.
-I’m still struggling with various health issues as a JPoucher who can’t absorb nutrients and vitamins well and living with frequent migraines, but my general health is improved.
-The images show me how far my body image and bodily health has come.
+- I style and model in my first professional vintage photoshoot.
+I’m still struggling with various health issues as a JPoucher who can’t absorb nutrients and vitamins well and living with frequent migraines, but my general health is improving.
+The photos show me how far my body image and health has come.
 (Photo Credits: Kelly Hsiao)

-- Plan the launch of new a website and online business ( it doesn’t get very far as 2013 happens!)
+- I plan the launch of new a website and online business ( it doesn’t get very far as 2013 happens!)